neo-project/docs/docs/en-us/tooldev/wallets.md

 2. Calculate script hash of the contract (20 bytes, make once SHA256 and RIPEMD160 of the script).

 3. Add the version prefix in the hash.
-(Currently, the Neo version is `0x53`)
+(Currently, the Neo protocol version is 53 and the corresponding byte is  `0x35`)

 4. Make Base58Check encoding for the above byte data.